Dellen Millard: Fun-loving heir whose killings stunned Canada

 If it was not for his truck, Bosma may still have been alive today and Millard may never have been charged with his father's murder.

 The 32-year-old family man was trying to sell his diesel vehicle, and his wife Sharlene Bosma had posted an ad online.

 The Bosmas had a two-year-old daughter and wanted to grow the family.
 Money was tight, and getting rid of the truck would ease their burdens.

-On 6 May 2013, Millard and Smich arrived at the Bosma family home outside of Hamilton, Ontario, to take the truck for a test drive.
+On 6 May 2013, Millard and his friend Mark Smich arrived at the Bosma family home outside of Hamilton, Ontario, to take the truck for a test drive.

 "When they come, should I go with them?"
 Bosma had asked his wife.

 "Yes you should, because we want the truck to come back," she replied.